SAI-2908/codeoops/README.md

 - 📱 Fully responsive design
 - 💾 localStorage for persistent selections

+- ## Google Tools Used

+- Google IDX (for cloud-based development and deployment)

 ## How to Use

 1. Open `index.html` in your browser